Trail map

 Stop 7: Pitch & Putt – skylark song

 This former golf course is now a wildflower meadow and skylark stronghold.
-In spring, listen for their soaring, melodic song - up to 460 syllables long!

 Stop 8: West Field – meadows and natterjacks